gpropf/avm/README.md

 of the Arduino's basic IO and configuration tasks.
 The idea was that the machine would implement a very simple "operation system" in the form of round-robin processing.
 Each virtual task runs for a bit, then another, then another, etc...
 So maybe I should take the quotes off the OS since we have the basic notion of time slicing and hardware abstraction and management here.
-Usually though an OS is written *in* an assembly langauge (or C) whereas this was sort of an "implicit" OS built into the VM.
+Usually though, an OS is written *in* an assembly langauge (or C) whereas this was sort of an "implicit" OS built into the VM.
 So whatever you call it, it's definitely a VM.

 ### This Idea is Impossible and Stupid!